Is it afternoon tea or high tea?

 Rooftop, The Murray, Hong Kong, 22 Cotton Tree Drive, Central, 3141 8888, book online

 Al-fresco dining overlooking picturesque Repulse Bay, The Verandah gives traditional afternoon tea a modern transformation.
-In homage to the classic egg sandwich, The Verandah chefs have created a decadent truffle scrambled egg tartlet.
-Bayonne ham dust, cucumber, tomato, red onion and mixed cereal bread roll replace the traditional ham sandwich.
-There are also caramel chocolate pillows, coconut marshmallow twists and hazelnut praline domes alongside cold-brewed blueberry hibiscus black tea for some five-star munching.
-Not to be missed are the restaurant’s two unique tea blends, Alphonso mango tea and cinnamon and almond black tea.
+The Verandah chefs have created seasonal delights like a decadent truffle scrambled egg tartlet with crabmeat salad that’s in homage to the classic egg sandwich.
+Bayonne ham dust, Parmesan mousse, cucumber, tomato, red onion and mixed cereal bread roll replace the traditional ham sandwich.
+There are also caramel chocolate pillows, coconut marshmallow twists and matcha and hazelnut praline domes alongside cold-brewed fruit tea (+$78) for some five-star munching.
+Not to be missed are the restaurant’s two unique tea blends, which change regularly but could include flavours such as rose green tea and spicy caramel black tea.

 When: daily, 3–5:30pm